deepghs/hfutils/README.md

 If you are using a precompiled executable file, the transfer module is integrated inside; simply use it.

 Enable Hf-Transfer acceleration by setting the environment variable `HF_HUB_ENABLE_HF_TRANSFER` to `1`.

+## How to Change the Temporary Directory

+The temporary directory is utilized for storing partially downloaded files, consuming a considerable amount of disk space.

+If your disk, especially the C drive on Windows, does not have sufficient space, simply set the `TMPDIR` to designate another directory as the temporary directory.